ellolo/ansible-docker_telegraf/README.md

 ------------

 Docker must be installed and running on the target hosts.
 Docker can be installed using the [docker_setup role](https://github.com/ellolo/ansible-docker_setup).

 InfluxDB must be installed and running on a host in order to push logs to it.
-InfluxDB can be installed as a docker container using the [docker_influxdb_grafan rolea](https://github.com/ellolo/ansible-docker_influxdb_grafana).
+InfluxDB can be installed as a docker container using the [docker_influxdb_grafana role](https://github.com/ellolo/ansible-docker_influxdb_grafana).

 Role Variables
 --------------